AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 #### api_selector

 The DNS-SD advertisement MAY include a TXT record with key 'api_selector' and a string.
-The 'api_selector' key defines an arbitrary label that if present MUST be appended to the well-know EST path, for example `https://www.example.com/.well-known/est/<arbitrary label>/`.
+The 'api_selector' key defines an arbitrary label that if present MUST be appended to the well-known EST path, for example `https://www.example.com/.well-known/est/<arbitrary label>/`.
 The arbitrary label is specified in the EST [RFC 7030][RFC-7030] and allows multiple EST Server instances on a single host to be used.
-If the 'api_selector' key is not present in the TXT record, the EST Client must not append anything to the well-know EST path.
+If the 'api_selector' key is not present in the TXT record, the EST Client MUST NOT append anything to the well-known EST path.

 ## EST Server Behaviour

-The EST server must be implemented in accordance with [RFC 7030][RFC-7030].
+The EST server MUST be implemented in accordance with [RFC 7030][RFC-7030].

 ### EST Server API